espressomd/espresso/doc/sphinx/system_setup.rst

     system.cell_system.set_n_square()

-In a multiple processor environment, the nsquared cellsystem uses a simple particle balancing scheme to have a nearly equal number of particles per CPU, :math:`n` nodes have :math:`m` particles, and :math:`p-n` nodes have :math:`m+1` particles, such that
+In a multiple processor environment, the N-squared cellsystem uses a simple particle balancing scheme to have a nearly equal number of particles per CPU, :math:`n` nodes have :math:`m` particles, and :math:`p-n` nodes have :math:`m+1` particles, such that